Speech-Rule-Engine/sre-webpages/README.md

 ## Language Support

-Besides the rules originally designed for the use in ChromeVox, it also has an implemententation of the full set of Mathspeak and Clearspeak rules, localisation into a number of languages and Braille output currently in Nemeth.
+Besides the rules originally designed for the use in ChromeVox, it also has an implementation of the full set of Mathspeak and Clearspeak rules, localisation into a number of languages and Braille output currently in Nemeth.

 ### Languages

 * English
 * French